Laser Plumes - Health Care

 * Toxic Chemicals can include: benzene, formaldehyde, acrolein, aldehydes, polycyclic aromatic hydrocarbons, cyanides, and methane hydrogen cyanide.

 General room ventilation (dilution ventilation) is not sufficient to remove air contaminants.
-Two types of local exhaust ventilation can be used to efficiently remove the laser plume contaminants.

 Medical personnel should wear appropriate respirators, eye protection, and gloves during laser surgery and when employing electrosurgical units.

 Respirators should be used to provide additional protection and not as a substitute for an air exhaust system.
 Surgical masks do not eliminate the risk of infection or other hazards from inhaling viruses, germs, chemical vapours, tiny dust particles, aerosols, or cellular debris in laser plumes.
 If engineering controls do not provide sufficient protection then a properly fitting respirator suitable for the contaminants staff are exposed to should be used as protection against airborne contaminants.
-OSH Answers has more information about selecting and caring for respirators and about other aspects of setting up a complete personal protective equipment (PPE) program.
+OSH Answers has more information about selecting and caring for respirators for health care workers, and about other aspects of setting up a complete personal protective equipment (PPE) program.